Notification

 Top of zone: maximum heart rate

-You can check your personalized heart rate zones in the Fitbit app:
+You can check your personalized heart rate zones on the Active Zone Minutes screen in the Fitbit app:

 1. From the Today tab in the Fitbit app on your phone, tap the Active Zone Min tile.